-The Leica D-LUX (Typ 109) and the Olympus OM-D E-M5 Mark II are two digital cameras that were announced, respectively, in September 2014 and February 2015.
+The Leica D-LUX (Typ 109) and the Olympus OM-D E-M5 Mark II are two enthusiast cameras that were announced, respectively, in September 2014 and February 2015.
 The D-LUX Typ 109 is a fixed lens compact, while the E-M5 II is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a Four Thirds sensor.
 The Leica has a resolution of 12.7 megapixels, whereas the Olympus provides 15.9 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 |12.7 MP, Four Thirds Sensor||15.9 MP, Four Thirds Sensor|

 |11 shutter flaps per second||10 shutter flaps per second|